National Institutes of Health

 - The primary NIH organization for research on Smallpox is the National Institute of Allergy and Infectious Diseases

 Smallpox spreads very easily from person to person.
-Symptoms are flu-like and include high fever, fatigue and headache and backache, followed by a rash with flat red sores.
+Symptoms are flu-like.
+They include

 The U.S. stopped routine smallpox vaccinations in 1972.
 Military and other high-risk groups continue to get the vaccine.
 The U.S. has increased its supply of the vaccine in recent years.
 The vaccine makes some people sick, so doctors save it for those at highest risk of disease.